junxit/us-congress-bills-115/metadata.md

 - 2017-12-07 — Introduced in House
 - 2017-12-07 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-12-07 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-09-27 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Unanimous Consent.
+- 2018-09-27 — Committee Consideration and Mark-up Session Held.
+- 2018-09-27 — Ordered to be Reported in the Nature of a Substitute (Amended) by Unanimous Consent.
+- 2018-11-27 — Considered under suspension of the rules. (consideration: CR H9593-9594)
+- 2018-11-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4591.
+- 2018-11-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-27 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2018-11-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9593-9597)
+- 2018-11-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9593-9597)